Bryan-Cee/ts-semver-detector/README.md

 ## Configuration

 The tool can be configured using a configuration file.
 It supports the following formats:
-- JavaScript file (typeshift.config.js)
+- JavaScript file (ts-semver-detector.config.js)
-- JSON file (typeshift.config.json)
+- JSON file (ts-semver-detector.config.json)
-- RC file (.typeshiftrc, .typeshiftrc.json, .typeshiftrc.js)
+- RC file (.ts-semver-detectorrc, .ts-semver-detectorrc.json, .ts-semver-detectorrc.js)

 Example configuration file: